 First up is the Ruler Pal Mini which arrived in the September 2016 SewSampler Box from Fat Quarter Shop.
 (Pictured above) This is basically a wooden block with slots in the top to sit perspex quilt rulers into.
 The rulers stand up where you can easily pick them up and see them.
 I’ve added this stand to the back of my cutting table behind my huge cutting mat (24″ x 36″) and it has created a great cutting station when I’m cutting new fabric.

 Another new addition to my cutting tools has been the BlocLoc ruler.
 I have a 6.5″ square one for cutting Half Square Triangles although I know they come in various sizes.
 It came in super handy when I was trimming units for this quilt block.
 They also have rulers for cutting other common quilt units like Flying Geese, Drunkard’s Path and Diamond in a Triangle.
-The beauty of these rulers is that they have a ridge in them that butts up against the seam fo the pieces to allow very accurate cutting.
+The beauty of these rulers are that they have a ridge in them that butts up against the seam fo the pieces to allow very accurate cutting.
 Find out more about these rulers here.

 Finally, ‘Bobbini’ Bobbin Holders may be my newest best friend.
 These little rubber things keep your bobbins and spools of thread together in pairs.
 Previously, I’ve had spools in one storage box and bobbins in a little box of their own but I seem to be never able to find the matching pairs when I need them.
 These clever devices came from the January 2017 QuiltyBox.